 What is the treatment for a scar?

 Since scars are part of the normal healing process, ordinary scars are not treated.
 Only when superficial scars become cosmetically undesirable do they require treatment.
 This would include scars in those who are predisposed to develop keloids, as well as scars in anatomical regions known to produce thick scars and scars that produce a significant, unpleasant distortion of adjacent anatomical structures.
 Thick scars and keloids often flatten out after injections of steroids directly into the fibrous scar tissue.
 They can respond to the chronic application of pressure and the application of sheets of silicone rubber.
 Thick scars can be flattened by dermabrasion, which utilizes abrasive devices to sand down elevated scars.
 Certain types of depressed scars can be elevated by the injection of a cosmetic skin filler.
 Certain types of facial scarring respond well to forms of laser treatments.
-Occasionally, surgical revision of scars can result in a different scar that is much more desirable.
-Since it takes about a year for scars to mature, it is frequently prudent to wait before starting any invasive surgical treatment.
+Occasionally, surgical revision of scars can result in a different scar that is much more cosmetically desirable.
+Since it takes about a year for scars to mature, it is frequently prudent to wait before starting any invasive surgical revisions.